dedis/d-voting/docs/smart_contract.md

 formID := hash.Sum(nil)
 ```

-## Open an form
+## Open a form

 This transaction requires an `formID`

-Key / Value pairs sent in the transaction in order to create an form:
+Key / Value pairs sent in the transaction in order to create a form:
 | | |
 |-|-|
 |"go.dedis.ch/dela.ContractArg"|[]byte(evoting.ContractName)|